In this tutorial, we are using Velero to backup and restore an OVHcloud Managed Kubernetes cluster configuration and resources.

 client:

-# pip3 install awscli awscli-plugin-endpoint
+pip3 install awscli awscli-plugin-endpoint

-Complete and write down the configuration for awscli
+Save the following configuration for awscli

-into ~/.aws/config
+into the ~/.aws/config

 [plugins]